Creative Brand Content

 Creative Concept / Story Development

 I’ve been part of multiple creative projects at the concept stage, including theme parks, sports complexes, museums, luxury residential developments, and major transportation hubs.
-Over the years, I’ve been lucky enough to collaborate with and learn from creative visionaries, architects, and designers—including Walt Disney Imagineering, Universal Creative, Merlin Entertainments, and SeaWorld alumni.
+Over the years, I’ve been lucky enough to collaborate with and learn from creative leaders, architects, and designers—including former Walt Disney Imagineers & Universal Creative visionaries.

-I’m often involved in crafting guest experience narratives, which leverage sensory and emotional language to paint a picture of the attraction or destination.
-These narratives help clients more deeply visualize the concepts coming to life.
+I’m often involved in crafting guest experience narratives, which leverage sensory and emotional language to paint a picture of the attraction or destination as guests experience it.
+These narratives help clients more deeply visualize the concepts as they come to life.
 (I like to think of it as early-stage worldbuilding, because it is!)

 Specific information about most of these projects is currently under NDA.
 Here’s the general nature of the work: